DaniielDz/DaniielDz/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨‍💻 &nbsp;Currently, I'm working as a frontend web developer on Fiverr and Upwork as a freelancer.\
+👨‍💻 &nbsp;Currently, I'm working as a frontend web developer on Fiverr as a freelancer.\
 💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying Computer Science at Universidad Nacional de Córdoba.\
 🌱 &nbsp;I'm on track for learning more about Front-end and Back-end.\